Margery Fish's remarkable snowdrops at East Lambrook Manor

 Margery Fish's snowdrops at East Lambrook Manor (1 to 10)

 Mike Werkmeister and his wife Gail are the current owners and curators of this Grade I-listed garden.
 They came, like Margery and Walter Fish, after a busy life in London.
 But they have never worked harder, keeping the flame burning along with Mark Stainer, their inherited head gardener, who has been at East Lambrook for more than 40 years.
-Mike’s idea to have a snowdrop festival for the first time last year has put considerable life into their February opening.
+Mike’s idea to host a Festival of Snowdrops has put considerable life into their February opening.
 Galanthophilia has caught fire among this nation of gardeners.
 Who would have thought it?

 Well, Margery Fish of course.
 Margery liked green flowers, especially the green-marked snowdrops.
 She championed the doubles, such as Galanthus ‘Ophelia’, because they open even in dim light.
 She loved Galanthus ‘Magnet’ with its wiry pedicels, the pearls dancing ‘en tremblant’ like jewellery.
 She was not a fan of the rare and pricey yellow ones, although she kept Galanthus nivalis f. pleniflorus ‘Lady Elphinstone’ in a trough on the sunny side of the Malthouse.
 Seedlings abound in the garden: Galanthus ‘Dodo Norton’ is a seedling identified in the Ditch, a remarkable snowdrop: thick, short, and with an opaqueness of white akin to sun-block.